Congratulations on making the decision to stand out with a UWA degree.

 If you wish to be considered for other courses before your deferred course:

-Please note: Applications for Assured-entry pathways to Law, Medicine and Dentistry are only available for Semester One commencement.
-Refer to the TISC website for application deadlines.
+Please note: Applications for Direct Pathways to Law, Medicine and Dentistry are only available for Semester One commencement.
+Any new applications can only be lodged via TISC.
+Refer to the information for School Leavers for applicable deadlines and instructions.

 How to apply

-For Semester One entry, Australian citizens or permanent residents (including permanent humanitarian visa holders) and New Zealand citizens apply online via the Tertiary Institutions Service Centre (TISC).
+For Semester One entry (February intake), school leavers who are Australian citizens or permanent residents (including permanent humanitarian visa holders) and New Zealand citizens apply online via the Tertiary Institutions Service Centre (TISC).

 What can I apply for?